scaui0/vocabulary_trainer/README.md

 ## Plugin Development
 Not enough quiz types?
-Let's create your own plugin and define your own Quit-Types!
+Create your own plugin and define your own quiz types!

 A plugin is a folder containing at least one file: A configuration file `extension.json`.
 This plugin can't register quiz types.